taielab/awesome-hacking-lists/README.md

 - [uProxy-p2p](https://github.com/UWNetworksLab/uProxy-p2p) - Internet without borders
 - [jigsaw](https://github.com/rdkmaster/jigsaw) - Jigsaw七巧板 provides a set of web components based on Angular5/8/9+.
 The main purpose of Jigsaw is to help the application developers to construct complex & intensive interacting & user friendly web pages.
 Jigsaw is supporting the development of all applications of Big Data Product of ZTE.
 - [octohint](https://github.com/pd4d10/octohint) - The missing IntelliSense hint for GitHub and GitLab

+## VBA

+- [spoofing-office-macro](https://github.com/christophetd/spoofing-office-macro) - :fish: PoC of a VBA macro spawning a process with a spoofed parent and command line.

 ## VBScript